 Bicycles impeding pedestrian traffic including access for the disabled may be impounded without prior notification and an impoundment fee of $25 will be charged.

-Bicycles and mopeds parked or operated in violation of the Parking & Transportation Regulations are subject to a $25 fine.
+Bicycles parked or operated in violation of the Parking & Transportation Regulations are subject to a $25 fine.
 Fines are assessed and collected through established university debt collection procedures.
 Fines may be paid at the University Cashier’s Office.

 The Department of University Police has the authority to use whatever means necessary to impound illegally parked bicycles and mopeds; locks and chains are removed at the owner’s expense.
 The university will not be held liable for bikes or securing devices (locks) which are damaged during impoundment.
 Proof of ownership is required to claim impounded bicycles or mopeds.
 Unclaimed bicycles and mopeds are disposed of in accordance with the North Carolina General Statutes.
 Violators of this policy will be issued a campus citation set at $25 plus any damages.